eSedano/bg-fire-ants/README.md

 * **Move a stone**: Move a stone from a buffer space or a regular space according to the stones' rules of movement.
 * **Move a queen**: Move a queen on a regular space according to the queens' rules of movement.

+A player may not perform a movement that leaves the board state unchanged.

 ### Rules of movement

 #### Stones